Financing your Education Abroad

 - Other study abroad programming: Marketing Your International Experience to Potential Employers, Financing Study Abroad 101, What's Next: Staying International, etc.

 The administrative service charge is $330 per semester for all semester programs.
+The charge for ISEP program applicants is $200.
 The charge for faculty-led programs, non-credit bearing internships, and international student teaching is $150.
 The Study Abroad/Exchange Administrative charge is billed to the student's UNC account for each term he or she is abroad.

 Additional Costs to Consider